Box jellyfish: Protective clothing

 Wearing pantyhose, full body lycra suits, dive skins, or wetsuits is an effective protection against box jellyfish stings.
 The pantyhose were formerly thought to work because of the length of the box jellyfish's stingers (nematocysts), but it is now known to be related to the way the stinger cells work.
 The stinging cells on a box jellyfish's tentacles are not triggered by touch, but by chemicals found on skin, which are not present on the hose's outer surface, so the jellyfish's nematocysts do not fire.

 First aid for stings

 Once a tentacle of the box jellyfish adheres to skin, it pumps nematocysts with venom into the skin, causing the sting and agonizing pain.
 Flushing with vinegar is used to deactivate undischarged nematocysts to prevent the release of additional venom.
 A 2014 study reported that vinegar also increased the amount of venom released from already-discharged nematocysts; however, this study has been criticized on methodological grounds.

+The 2025 ANZCOR Guidelines (Guideline 9.4.5 - Envenomation - Jellyfish Stings) states that "In the tropics, because of the risk (even if small) that the victim has been stung by a potentially lethal jellyfish, the priority must be to preserve life.
+If the species causing the sting cannot clearly be identified as harmless, or due to a “Bluebottle”, it is safer to treat the victim with vinegar".
+Further information describing the rationale for use of vinegar as first aid is available in a ANZCOR research attachment.